Chinmayadas2003/Github_repository_analyser/README.md

 # Code Repository Explorer

-Explore and ask questions about a GitHub code repository using OpenAI's GPT-3 language model.
+Explore and ask questions about a GitHub code repository using OpenAI's GPT-3.5 turbo language model.

 ## Prerequisites